 I haven't had a job since then.

-When I realized it's my fourth anniversary a few days ago it was already too late.
+And when I realized it's my fourth anniversary it was already too late.

 Too late to write something great.

 I wanted it to be such a great post that next time we meet you'll give me a pat on the back telling me what a great post this was.

 Maybe I'll even expand it and turn it into an entire book.

 It took me a couple of weeks to get going.